 General.
 We conduct our activities through our operating partnership, and the operating partnership may hold investments through entities that are classified as partnerships for U.S. federal income tax purposes.
 In general, partnerships are "pass-through" entities that are not subject to U.S. federal income tax.
 Rather, the partners are allocated their proportionate shares of the items of income, gain, loss, deduction and credit of a partnership, and are potentially subject to tax on these items, without regard to whether the partners receive a distribution from the partnership.
 We will include in our income our proportionate share of any partnership items arising from our operating partnership and any other partnerships in which we or our operating partnership holds an interest for purposes of the various REIT income tests and in computation of our REIT taxable income.
-Moreover, for purposes of the REIT asset tests, we will include in our capital interest in the partnership.
+Moreover, for purposes of the REIT asset tests, we will include in our calculations our proportionate share of any assets held by such partnerships.
+Our proportionate share of a partnership's assets and income is based on our capital interest in the partnership.